+Inside I declare what kind I want.
 I want a move in animation this time.

 So we've got our scene animation, here comes the pullquote.

 Slide in.
 You can put the gallery mosaic, caption, fade, fade.

 Looks a whole lot better.

 With just a few animations we made the act of scrolling through the article more fun and more dynamic.

 And that seems like a pretty appropriate place to end our crash course on the finer points of Apple News Format.

+So, we covered a lot.
+We added some text and graphical content.
 We saw how to make layouts that work across all devices.

 We used anchoring to make visual relationships.